-Administrators Nathan Posted March 23, 2012 Administrators Share Posted March 23, 2012 I have managed backups through GoDaddy.
+Administrators Nathan Posted March 23, 2012 Administrators Posted March 23, 2012 I have managed backups through GoDaddy.
 I was working on something and blew away a few files I shouldn't have.
 That's what I get for thinking I can do something real quick without testing on dev.
 So I had them restore one of my backups to my server so I can pull the few files out that I needed.
 Well where they deploy the backup to you can browse via FTP or file manager through cPanel.
 It's on the root of the server.
 So I SSH in via Putty and find the location.
 Now what?
 I can't really do much as I can't find any solution to download the files from there to my desktop.
 I ended up finding a copy/move command and moved the folder I needed to a spot that I could FTP to and download.
 First I zipped up the folder I needed. tar -czf pictures.tar.gz 2012 "pictures.tar.gz" is the filename I chose, "2012" was the folder name.
 After that I just moved that gzipped file to a ftp location that I could view it. cp pictures.tar.gz /home/website/public_html/dev That was it I then FTP'd to that location and downloaded the gzipped file, extracted what I need and done.
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts